 Obstructive sleep apnea is caused by frequent interruptions in breathing that happen when your airway becomes blocked during sleep.
 In more serious cases of apnea, breathing can briefly stop as many as hundreds of times a night.
 Sleep apnea treatment ensures your airway remains open while you sleep, using one of two methods:

-- Sleep Apnea Appliance – You wear an appliance, which often resembles an athletic mouthguard, while you sleep.
-It moves your jaw forward into a position that keeps your airway clear.
+- Sleep Apnea Appliance – We can have a custom-fitted oral appliance made for you, which often resembles an athletic mouthguard.
+It moves your jaw forward while sleeping and helps keep your airway clear.
 It works best for mild to moderate cases.

 - CPAP Machine – You wear a mask over part of your face, through which you breathe in a stream of pressurized air.
 A CPAP is usually prescribed for more severe cases of obstructive sleep apnea.